hbctraining/scRNA-seq_online/lessons/04_SC_quality_control.md

 The cell counts are determined by the number of unique cellular barcodes detected.
 For this experiment, between 12,000 -13,000 cells are expected.

 In an ideal world, you would expect the number of unique cellular barcodes to correpsond to the number of cells you loaded.
 However, this is not the case as capture rates of cells are only a proportion of what is loaded.
-For example, the inDrops cell **capture efficiency** is higher (70-80%) compared to 10X which can drop is between 50-60%.
+For example, the inDrops cell **capture efficiency** is higher (70-80%) compared to 10X which is between 50-60%.

 > _**NOTE:** The capture efficiency could appear much lower if the cell concentration used for library preparation was not accurate.
 Cell concentration should NOT be determined by FACS machine or Bioanalyzer (these tools are not accurate for concentration determination), instead use a hemocytometer or automated cell counter for calculation of cell concentration._